venksrid001/cowrie/architecture-design.md

 #### 4.2.1.1 Structure for Locate command

-Considering there is already a source code/python module providing the implementation of basic Linux commands such as cd/echo etc. Preferably we will add our implementation of the locate command to the base.py file that is already located within Cowrie's source code files.
-There are already mechanisms built in place to interpret user input/commands from the user to pass these commands down as system arguments for the base.py file to manipulate and perform commands accordingly.
+Considering there is already a source code/python module providing the implementation of basic Linux commands located within cowrie/src/cowrie/commands, the implementation of the locate command will be placed within this folder.
+The current version of Cowrie has python modules dedicated for the implementation of a command, to maintain consistency with the pre existing file structure for the source code in Cowrie, we will produce a locate.py file containing the implementation of the 'locate' command.

 #### 4.2.1.2 Structure for Text Editor